As you are reading this article, so you want to know where to invest money in India for better returns.

-We all have investment plans and we all are constantly in search for a better investment option.
+We all have investment plans and we all are constantly in search of a better investment option.
 But we all fear of investing in the wrong place.

 You should invest only after understanding the pro and cons of the investment option.
 I am trying to keep things easy for you.

-I have done in-depth research on all available investment options and listed the best legitimate investment options in India.
+I have done in-depth research on all the available best investment options in India and listed the best legitimate investment options in India.
 You can invest based on your needs and risk-taking abilities.